fdieulle/pandasnet/README.md

 Issue tracker: [https://github.com/fdieulle/pandasnet/issues](https://github.com/fdieulle/pandasnet/issues)

-If you want to checkout the project and propose your own contribution, you will need to setup the project with the following steps:
+If you want to checkout the project and propose your own contribution, you will need to setup it following few steps:

 ### Create a virtual environment: